A Heroic Response: 168th Wing Medical Group Airman’s Brave Act at an Icy Accident Scene

 |0

-This work, A Heroic Response: 168th Wing Medical Group Airman’s Brave Act at an Icy Accident Scene [Image 3 of 3], by SMSgt Julie Avey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Heroic Response: 168th Wing Medical Group Airman’s Brave Act at an Icy Accident Scene, by SMSgt Julie Avey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-A Heroic Response: 168th Wing Medical Group Airman’s Brave Act at an Icy Accident Scene